ezfe/cs470-leap-carpooling/README.md

    On Ubuntu, change `no` to `systemd`.
 This improves the ability for `systemd` to control redis.
 This step does not appear to be mandatory to continue setup.

    While in the configuration file, ensure that the following line is **not** commented out and appears in the file.
 This prevents redis from being accessed directly from outside the network.
+It will appear in the Network section of the document.

    `bind 127.0.0.1 ::1`